-- ist year: Introductory Course in Physics or Mathematics J., Zoology, and two other subjects. - 2nd and 3rd years: Zoology F. (A. and B.), together with one other Principal or two Subsidiary subjects.
-(For Agriculture as the equivalent of a Principal subject see (2) below). - 4th year: Zoology H., with full-time laboratory work, including approved research or special subject of advanced study.
+1st year: Introductory Course in Physics or Mathematics J.,

+Zoology, and two other subjects.

+2nd and 3rd years: Zoology F. (A. and B.), together with one other Principal or two Subsidiary subjects.
+(For Agriculture as the equivalent of a Principal subject see (2) below).

+4th year: Zoology H., with full-time laboratory work, including approved research or special subject of advanced either (1) If he has been awarded a class in the General Honours Examination including Zoology as one of his subjects;